 - Panglao Island.

 El Nido is a small town on Palawan island.
 It is an awesome spot to party, and relax on the beach.
 Plus there is the island hopping and the beautiful scenery.
 Corong-Corong Beach is where the nightlife is in El Nido.

 The reason El Nido is on the list is that it has its own version of the full moon party.
-The similarity to the full moon party in Thailand but not as crazy.
+It the similarity to the full moon party in Thailand but not as crazy.
 It is free to enter and held every month.

 The full moon party includes live bands and DJs as well as fire dancers and giant bonfires.
 If you’re not in El Nido during the full moon, there are plenty of beach parties and there’s always something going on.

-Read on more things to do on Palawan, here.
+Read on more things to do in Palawan, here.

 Cebu Island is famous for swimming with the whale sharks in Oslob and diving in Moalboal with the sardine run.